BobFIV/PSU_CAPSTONE_F2022/esp32/README.md

 # ESP 32
-This module acts as a bluetooth server and simply reads in commands from it's bluetooth connection and translates those commands into GPIO instructions to our light module.
+This module acts as a Bluetooth Low Energy peripheral and simply reads in commands from it's BLE connection and translates those commands into GPIO instructions to our light module.

 Arduino IDE is needed to compile and transfer over to ESP32.